 Earn your Master of Education degree and open yourself to a number of careers in education.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
 A master's degree automatically increases your pay in many states and gives you a competitive advantage for advancing your career.

 Careers in elementary education are experiencing healthy growth.
-Kindergarten and elementary school teacher positions are expected to grow 6 percent through 2024, according to the U.S. Bureau of Labor Statistics.
-Related to careers in elementary education, instruction coordinator positions are projected to grow 7 percent through 2024.
+Kindergarten and elementary school teacher positions are expected to grow 6% through 2024, according to the U.S. Bureau of Labor Statistics.
+Related to careers in elementary education, instruction coordinator positions are projected to grow 7% through 2024.
 With an MEd in Educational Studies, you'll enhance and broaden your careers opportunities.